Study Nursing at St. Mary’s University

 • Integrate the heart and intellect to display respect given the multiplicity of faiths and culture

-• Sharpening reflection, critical thinking and clinical judgement skills
+• Sharpening reflection, critical thinking and clinical judgment skills

 • Promote a respectful academic environment whereby students feel safe to openly engage in dialogue with faculty and peers creating a community of learners

-• Expand personal views in the quest social justice
+• Expand personal views in the quest for social justice

 • Appreciate a culture of inclusivity